GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 1. Start with a graph with nodes of the Maven artifacts in the list.
    The nodes are called _initial nodes_.
-2. Pick up a node in a graph in breadth-first manner.
+2. Pick up an unvisited node in a graph in breadth-first manner.
 3. By reading dependencies of the node, add new nodes corresponding to the target Maven artifacts, identified by `groupId:artifactId[:classifier]:version`, if not present.
 4. Add edges from the source node to the target nodes of the Maven artifacts.
-3. Repeat step 2-4, until all nodes are visited in this breadth-first traversal.
+3. Repeat the step 2-4, until all nodes are visited in the breadth-first traversal.

 A graph construction may _fail_ when there is a problem in constructing a graph (see below).